balderdashy/waterline-docs/models/models.md

 will be indexed when available.
 You can override this if you would like to define your own primary key factory or attribute.

-Each model will also get two timestamp attributes added by default: `createdAt` and `updatedAt` which will track when a record went into the datastore and when it was last updated.
+Each model will also get two timestamp attributes added by default: `createdAt` and `updatedAt` which respectively will track when a record went into the datastore and when it was last updated.

 ```javascript